-While some utilities may transfer with you to Monmouth County, it is likely that you will have to set up new utilities at your home.
-This can usually be handled a week or so before the move so that your home is ready to go once you arrive.
+While some utilities may transfer with you to Monmouth County, you will likely have to set up new utilities at your home.
+You can usually handle this a week or so before moving so your home is ready when you arrive.
 However, some utilities, such as the internet, take a few days to be activated, so try not to wait until the day you move to make these important calls.

 Here are some local gas, electric, water, and internet companies to help get your home ready to go.

-Life is full of crazy incidences, and you never know when you’re going to need a professional on hand.
+Life is full of crazy incidents, and you never know when you will need a professional.
 Having a list of local vendors readily available makes getting help easier than trying to research a professional in the middle of the chaos.

 Find local plumbers, electricians, dentists, hospitals, and even hairdressers to help ease you into your new life in Monmouth County, NJ.